na-na-hi/renget/archive/memory-guide.md

 > [ Tags: urchin protagonist, animal pov, mistaken for magical species, imposter syndrome, medieval fantasy setting, trio of humans and animals, rescue mission, lying ]
 > Summary: A usual steal-from-the-fishmonger goes disastrously wrong as he's chased by a magical bounty hunter.
 He seeks refuge in a familiar store, only to be chosen by a young wizard boy.
 Can this tuxedo tom convince everyone that he's a familiar in order to keep his newfound sanctuary, and how can he rescue his companion from the looming danger?

-> [ Title: There are impostors among us; Tags: spaceship, accusation, fixing ship, murder mystery; Genre: detective ]

-> [ Tags: zombie, resource management, clueless, oblivious, profanity; Genre: post-apocalyptic, survival ]

 !!! info Auto Summarization
-	If you want the AI to write a summary for you, or help you out.
+	If you want the AI to write a summary for an already existed story.
 	Simply type this onto your story: `----`
 	`[ Knowledge: story Type: summary ]`
 	`The story so far:`